makrai/notes/reimers19-sentence-BERT-siamese-emnlp.md

   * new SOTA results, including question answering, sentence classification, and sentence-pair regression
-  * input for BERT for sentence-pair regression consists of the two sentences, separated by a special [SEP] token.
+  * input for BERT for sentence-pair regression consists of the two sentences, separated by a special SEP token.
 Multi-head attention over 12 (base-model) or 24 layers (large-model) is applied and the
   * output is passed to a simple regression function to derive the final label
   * new SOTA on the Semantic Textual Semilarity (STS) benchmark (Cer+ 2017)
   * RoBERTa (Liu+ 2019) showed, that the performance of BERT can further improved by small adaptations to the pre-training process
-  * XLNet (Yang+ 2019) led ... to worse results than BERT [in these tasks]
+  * XLNet (Yang+ 2019) led to worse results than BERT in these tasks
 * sentence embeddings from BERT
   * limitations of BERT
     * averaging the outputs (similar to average word embeddings)